 Fire and ice: An Eglin test lab subjects vehicles to extreme temperatures

-Inside a chamber at the McKinley Climatic Laboratory at Eglin Air Force Base in Pensacola, several Ford trucks have been idling for three weeks in minus-40 degree temperatures to test how they hold up to extreme cold.
+Inside a chamber at the McKinley Climatic Laboratory at Eglin Air Force Base in Pensacola, several Ford trucks sat idling for three weeks in minus-40 degree temperatures to see how they would hold up in extreme cold.

 The Ford test is just one of many civilian and military investigations conducted at McKinley, the world’s largest climatic test facility.
 McKinley’s 55,000-sq.-ft. main chamber can produce temperatures ranging from a high of 170 degrees to 80 degrees below zero and can accommodate aircraft as large as the C-5A Galaxy and Boeing 787.

 In five smaller testing chambers, “we can generate snowstorms, sandstorms, rainstorms of up to 15 inches per hour and winds of up to 70 mph,” says Dewayne Bell, the lab’s director.
 “We also have the world’s largest dust-testing and salt fog testing chambers.”

 The lab is named for the late Col. Ashley C. McKinley, who suggested its construction following World War II.

 The facility’s main function is to test military aircraft and equipment “from all branches of the military and other branches of the government as well, including Department of Homeland Security, NASA, the FAA,” says Bell.